b1412/b1412.github.io/source/_posts/2015-12-23-set-up-octopress-on-ubuntu.md

 keywords: Octopress, Markdown
 ---
-This is a step-by-step tutorial that you can follow to create your own blog by octopress on Ubuntu14.04 and delopy to github pages.
+This is a step-by-step tutorial that you can follow to create your own blog by octopress on Ubuntu14.04 and host on github.

 In the tutorial,I will take my own [blog](http://blog.kidzhou.me "http://blog.kidzhou.me") as an example.